Hollins Abroad-London offers several academic options. You can choose to:

 Field trips make the city your classroom.
 Depending on your course choices, field trips might take you to Parliament, Westminster Abbey, the British Museum, the Tate Gallery, the Globe Theatre, or the BBC.
 They may also include a small museum, fringe theatre, alternative media outlet, or neighborhood that you would never have found on your own.

 You’ll see the London you’ve heard and read about, but you’ll also experience the London that tourists don’t see.
 Most Hollins Abroad classes meet for one seminar and one field trip per week, Monday through Thursday.
 Fridays are reserved for group trips, study, and private exploration of the city.

-Students may also enroll in a course at London Metropolitan University.
-LMU is a large and diverse university where you can choose from among extensive course offerings.
-LMU classes generally meet for one three-hour session weekly, Monday through Friday.
+Students may also enroll in a course at London South Bank University.
+London South Bank is a large and diverse university where you can choose from among extensive course offerings.
+Classes generally meet for one three-hour session weekly, Monday through Friday.